Hungary's ruling party wants to close southern border to migrants

 Antal Rogan, the head of Fidesz' parliamentary group, said on Sunday that by the end of May, 50,000 migrants had crossed Hungary's borders illegally, compared with 43,000 in the whole of 2014.

-Most asylum-seekers move on to other European Union member states but Germany and Austria have signalled that they were planning to send some 15,000 migrants back to Hungary.
+Most asylum-seekers move on to other European Union member states but Germany and Austria have signaled that they were planning to send some 15,000 migrants back to Hungary.

 He said that therefore, "urgent steps" needed to be taken.